aaronchong888/AI-Workshop-Reference/README.md

 # AI Workshop Reference

-This repo provides technical resources to help developers get started with Microsoft AI services.
+This repo provides some useful technical resources to help developers get started with Microsoft AI services.

 <br>